 Typically it takes three to four days to complete the challenging loop.
 The trip can be extended with side trips to Geneva Lake and Willow Pass or done at a more leisurely pace to allow time for exploration and relaxation amid the breathtaking scenery.

 I recommend walking the loop in a clockwise direction.
 The trail up the West Maroon Valley is not as steep and therefore easier when carrying a full pack compared to the trail ascending Buckskin Pass.
 In my view this direction also saves the very best scenery for last.
 This point can certainly be argued since the entire backpack is really magnificent.

 It is best to wait until mid summer to attempt the trip.
 Early summer trips must contend with swift running rivers swollen with snowmelt and deep snow on the high passes.
 To avoid the crowds plan your trip for mid-week or in the early fall.

 Overnight hikers in the Maroon Bells-Snowmass Wilderness must now use IGBC approved bear proof food storage containers.
-Starting in 2020 backpackers will be required to make reservations for designated camping areas.
+Starting in 2023 backpackers will be required to make advanced reservations for designated camping areas.
 Permits must be purchased in advance at recreation.gov.
 For more information on the new food storage and permit rules along with other regulations covering overnight trips in the wilderness see the Maroon Bells-Snowmass Wilderness Regulations at the bottom of the trail details (description) page.